beajoynes/netbox-evaluation/plugins/lifecycle.md

 * Bea 25-11-2025

 ## Evaluation Comments
+* The repository/ github page itself has limited information, though I belive the use is fairly straight forward
 ### Hardware lifecycle
 * Assign a hardware lifecycle to device type or module type
 * Fill out key dates (end of sale, end of support, etc)